Floral morphology: Gynoecium

-From the point of view of the distribution of both types of styles among the different families of angiosperms, solid styles are considered typical of the eudicotyledons and are rare in the monocotyledons.
+Among the different families of angiosperms, solid styles are considered typical of the eudicotyledons and are rare in the monocotyledons.

-The stigma is variable in shape, feathery in the case of grasses, head-shaped in Citrus, lobed in Cucurbita, petaloid in Canna and even inverted umbrella-shaped in the case of Sarracenia.
+The stigma is variable in shape, and can be feathery, as in the case of grasses, head-shaped, as in Citrus, lobed, as in Cucurbita, petaloid, as in Canna, and even inverted umbrella-shaped, as in Sarracenia.
 It has structural peculiarities that allow the germination of pollen and the development of the pollen tube that will reach the ovules.
-The stigma has been found to be covered by hydrophilic proteins on the outer wall; these are probably the ones that act in the recognition of suitable pollen and in the reactions of self-incompatibility, in which case sometimes callose is deposited to stop the germination of incompatible pollen.
+The stigma has been found to be covered by hydrophilic proteins on the outer wall; these are probably the ones that act in the recognition of suitable pollen and reaction to self-incompatibility, in which case callose may be deposited to stop the germination of incompatible pollen.

-Stigmas are divided into two major groups: wet and dry stigmas.
+Stigmas are divided into two major groups: moist and dry stigmas.
 Moist stigmas release an exudate during the receptive period and occur in families such as orchidaceae, scrophulariaceae and solanaceae.
-Wet stigmas may have papillae (papillose stigmas, as in Annona, Mandevilla, Bignonia and Punica) or no papillae (non-papillose stigmas, in Citrus, Impatiens, Opuntia and Tamarix).
-Dried stigmas do not release liquid secretions, but produce proteins or waxes.
-They can be feathery (grasses) or non-feathery and, in this case, papillose (Cordyline, Yucca Pelargonium or non-papillose (Asclepias, Capparis, Cyperus]).
+Moist stigmas may have papillae (papillose stigmas, as in Annona, Mandevilla, Bignonia and Punica) or no papillae (non-papillose stigmas, in Citrus, Impatiens, Opuntia and Tamarix).
+Dry stigmas do not release liquid secretions, but produce proteins or waxes.
+They can be feathery (grasses) or non-feathery and papillose (Cordyline, Yucca Pelargonium or non-papillose (Asclepias, Capparis, Cyperus).

-The ovary is the lower part of the gynoecium that contains the ovules to be fertilized.
+The ovary is the lower part of the gynoecium and contains the ovules to be fertilized.
 It is formed by one or more modified leaves called carpels.
-Inside the ovary there are one or more cavities or locules that contain the eggs waiting to be fertilized.
+Inside the ovary, there are one or more cavities, or locules, that contain the eggs waiting to be fertilized.
 The eggs are inserted into the ovary in an area called the placenta.